Astronomy News for the Month of February 2025

 • Observational Opportunities

-• Look for Ceres, Venus, Saturn, Neptune, Uranus and Jupiter in the evening from the west to south.
+• Look for Saturn, Neptune, Venus, Uranus and Jupiter and Mars in the evening from the west to south.

-• Look for Mercury in the early morning to the east before mid-month.
+• Look for Mercury in the early evening to the west late in the month.

 • Asteroids